top of page

 the mottled bird of it.

-And the wind like ivory: for the birds.
+And the wind, like ivory: to the birds.

 A mountain: the sun's bones.